 This applies to the usual small buildings (i.e sheds) but it may be a different situation for decks, pools, or other structures.

 With a Permit

 When it comes to large buildings, there are more things to consider than just the size.
-The location of your new construction, in relation to your existing house as well as where it is located in references to boundaries and water ways on your property.
+The location of your new construction, concerning your existing house as well as where it is located in references to boundaries and waterways on your property.
 Are you planning on adding electrical service to the building, or even plumbing?
-If you are going to include a number of utilities, you may run into trouble if someone was to decide your new fancy garage is actually a living space.
+If you are going to include several utilities, you may run into trouble if someone was to decide your new fancy garage is a living space.
 When your property is zoned for a single residential dwelling, then you run into problems.
 Again, talk to the council office.
 They should be able to provide you with the details.

 - A deck or raised patio area

 - A fountain or water feature

 - An outside studio (like a shed, but larger with utilities)

 - A climbing play structure if you have kids in the family

 When you decide to tackle a new big project, just remember that there is more to consider than just "how big".
 Rules will also be different for a deck than they are for a shed or a pool.